yum-yum03/airbnb-clone-project/README.md

 Collaboration: Facilitates smoother communication between designers and developers by using shared design language.

 Scalability: Makes it easier to extend the design system or update styles project-wide without rework.

+---
+👥 Project Roles and Responsibilities

+To ensure smooth collaboration and efficient progress, each team member is assigned a clear role with defined responsibilities.
+The roles and their contributions are outlined below:

+🧭 Project Manager

+Oversees the overall project timeline and deliverables

+Coordinates between teams and ensures smooth communication

+Tracks progress and resolves blockers to keep the project on schedule

+Ensures that project goals align with stakeholder expectations

+💻 Frontend Developers

+Build and maintain the user interface using HTML, CSS, JavaScript (React)

+Develop responsive, accessible, and reusable UI components

+Integrate frontend components with backend APIs

+Ensure cross-browser compatibility and mobile-first design principles

+🔧 Backend Developers

+Design and implement RESTful APIs

+Manage the database schema and business logic

+Handle authentication, data validation, and error handling

+Ensure performance optimization and security best practices on the server side

+🎨 Designers

+Create mockups and high-fidelity prototypes in Figma

+Define UI elements, color palettes, typography, and component behavior

+Ensure design consistency and user-friendly experiences

+Collaborate closely with frontend developers to bring designs to life

+🧪 QA/Testers

+Write test cases and conduct manual and automated testing

+Identify, report, and verify bugs and issues

+Ensure functionality, usability, and compatibility across devices

+Validate that user flows work as expected and meet the requirements

+🚀 DevOps Engineers

+Set up and maintain deployment pipelines (CI/CD)

+Manage hosting, server infrastructure, and environment configurations

+Monitor app performance, uptime, and logs

+Ensure seamless and secure deployment of frontend and backend code

+📌 Product Owner

+Defines the product vision and feature priorities

+Translates stakeholder needs into actionable requirements

+Maintains the product backlog and helps guide development direction

+Represents the user perspective and ensures the value delivery of each feature

+🌀 Scrum Master

+Facilitates Agile ceremonies (daily standups, sprint planning, retrospectives)

+Removes impediments that block team progress

+Promotes Agile best practices and team accountability

+Supports continuous improvement within the team